Júpiter Leonés: Definite union with the Cultural

 In these 60's Cultural and Jupiter were at the same time being Next to the Ponferradina the "gallitos" of our group of Third.
 In 1970 with Ángel Panero to the front of the Cultural in Second Division contacts were resumed to reconvert to Jupiter in filial, condition that will have until 1974 when it happens to belong of form officially to the structure of the club, happening to call "Cultural Promesas".

 During these years 60 and 70 Cultural and Jupiter were united even in the smallest details; There were card modalities to be members of both clubs, discounts, games that were played in a row, training and preseason joint and what they liked most in the hobby: it was usual for the Cultural to coincide outside the home the day that Jupiter did As local, so that both parties were put at the same time so that, while the fans saw the Jupiter, they would listen by the radio the party of the Cultural.

 It is worth noting that in the 1985/86 season the Cultural and Cultural de León play in the third division.
 The subsidiary makes an exceptional campaign under the orders of Arlindo Cuesta.
 Winning the majors in the go 2-0 and tying in the return with a few steps to overflow.
 The lineup of Carlos, Pin, Tobi, Roberto, Paquito, Raúl, Cacharrón, Javi, Losada, Canseco and Pachi will be remembered.

 Refounding Júpiter

 After the season 2009–10, the reserve team was dissolved as Cultural Leonesa was relegated to Tercera División due to its financial trouble.

 Cultural Leonesa B was refounded in 2014, recovering its original name "Jupiter Leonés".
-It started playing in Segunda Provincial, seventh tier, and it finished its first season as champion of the league and promoting.
+It started playing in Segunda Provincial, the seventh tier, and it finished its first season as champion of the league and was consequently promoted.

 With the entering of the Qatari Aspire Academy in the board of Cultural Leonesa, the intention was to promote Júpiter to Tercera División immediately.
-In its first season managing the club, Júpiter achieves promotion to Regional Aficionados, only one tier below Tercera División, and two years later, in the season 2017-201,8 Jupiter reached the goal promoting to Tercera División (the fourth tier in Spain's football leagues system).
+In its first season managing the club, Júpiter achieved promotion to Regional Aficionados, only one tier below Tercera División, and two years later, in the season 2017–2018, Jupiter reached the goal of being promoted to Tercera División (the fourth tier in Spain's football leagues system).